Statistics say that around 6.3% of the 3.8 billion smartphone users today suffer from cell phone addiction.

-A study on the lives of Generation Z found that 25% had a smartphone before the age of 10.
+A study on the lives of Generation Z found that 25% had a smartphone before age 10.

-If the trends in the statistics above continue, more of them will have their phones right next to their bodies all day and all night, even as they sleep.
+If the trends in the statistics above continue, more and more people will have their phones right next to their bodies all day and all night, even as they sleep.
 And more of them will be addicted to their devices by the time they reach adulthood.

-What we want to point out is that smartphone use is increasing.
+What I want to point out is that smartphone use is increasing.
 Many people now feel that they can’t live without their mobile devices.

-Put two and two together and the outcome is simple to predict.
+So, when you put two and two together, the outcome is simple to predict.
 Increased use of cell phones equals an increase in health problems.